“There are so many blogs about classic rock out there. Why did you create this blog?”

 The Beatles were far from being the first rock band, but did they take rock music to the next level, always innovating and doing something different?
 Yes.

 What about other rock bands that came after The Beatles?
 What if they decided to give up because “it’s been done before”?
 Again, classic rock as we know it wouldn’t exist.
-Classic rock was shaped by so many musicians.
+So many musicians shaped classic rock as we know it.

 The story of my blog:

 Classic rock is seen as not very diverse.
-People assume that classic rock is just a few bands: Rolling Stones, Led Zeppelin, The Who, Queen, and Pink Floyd.
+People assume that classic rock is just a few bands: Beatles, Rolling Stones, Led Zeppelin, The Who, Queen, and Pink Floyd.
 When really it’s beyond that.
 Even within these bands there’s a diversity in their discographies – more than meets the eye.
 When you listen to the deep cuts – that’s when you find the true diversity in their influences.
 You gotta open your mind to a bunch of other bands to truly see the diversity of classic rock.
 Each band and musician I talk about on this blog has shaped classic rock and oldies (60s and 70s music) in a way.
 They’re all important.
 If we stop talking about music from the 60s and 70s it will be forgotten.
 The 60s and 70s were a very important period in history and pop culture.

 Classic rock is diverse in influences and is diverse in the walks of life musicians come from.
 Classic rock fans are also a diverse group.

 I want this blog to reflect that and change your idea of what classic rock really is.

 I encourage curiosity and I want this blog to be a judgement-free zone.
 New fans and long time fans are all welcome here.
 All ages are welcome.
 Everyone starts somewhere, no one is born with all the classic rock knowledge, and we can all learn from each other.